 assistance & mentoring services

-• We can help you to employ swarm-prevention measures, as well as to trap and hive a swarm.
+» We can help you to employ swarm-prevention and recapture measures, as well as to retrieve and hive a hanging swarm.

 We are experienced at making presentations to groups, associations and classes on a variety of Honey Bee, Beekeeping, and Pollination related topics.
 We can even provide an secure observation hive with live bees to captivate the attention of the old and young alike!